Code-Institute-Submissions/Memory-Game-11/README.md

 I have used Google Chrome's Development tools to constantly test each change that I have made to my project and to ensure that it is rendered in the desired way on different screen sizes.
 I also tested my game on different screen sizes (mobile, tablet and desktop) to ensure it is displayed in the desired way on different devices.

+Devices and platforms used for testing:
+* Samsung Galaxy 7 Edge:
+    - Safari
+    - Chrome
+* Samsung Galaxy S9
+    - Chrome
+* Dell Latitude Tablet
+    - Chrome
+* Iphone X
+    - Safari
+    - Chrome
+    - Brave
+* Ipad Pro
+    - Firefox
+    - Chrome
+* Windows 10
+    - Chrome
+    -Firefox

 ### Manual testing
 1. Pressed on every button and check functionality on several stages.
 2. Turning all cards, clicking on all cards fast and rapidly.
+3. Checking the sounds on various levels of volume.
+4. Clicking the mute button to check all the other sounds that are muted.
+5. Playing to win every difficulty levels with or without sounds to see if the Win Modal is displayed.
+6. Testing all buttons functionality and if there are no errors by clicking them.
+7. Testing if all content is visible on different screen sizes.
+8. Checking if the instructions are clear and correct.
+9. Verifying if the results are displayed accordingly in the Win Modal.
+10. Checked How to play Modal is displayed properly on all screen sizes

 ### Validation
 - [HTML validator](https://validator.w3.org/#validate_by_input)